 Alsop’s extensive discography has led to multiple Gramophone awards and includes highly praised Naxos cycles of Brahms with the LPO, Dvořák with the BSO, Prokofiev with OSESP, and further recordings for the Decca, Harmonia Mundi, and Sony Classical labels.
 She is dedicated to new music, as demonstrated by her twenty-five-year tenure as Music Director of California’s Cabrillo Festival of Contemporary Music.

 In 2019, Alsop was awarded the Crystal Award from the World Economic Forum.
 She is the only conductor to have received the MacArthur Fellowship and, in September 2013, made history as the first female conductor of the BBC’s Last Night of the Proms.
-Among many other academic positions, she is Director of Graduate Conducting at the Johns Hopkins Peabody Institute.
+Among many other academic positions, she is Director of the Graduate Conducting Program at the Johns Hopkins Peabody Institute.
 She attended the Juilliard School and Yale University, where she was awarded an Honorary Doctorate in 2017.
 Alsop’s conducting career was launched in 1989, when she was the first woman to be awarded Tanglewood’s Koussevitzky Conducting Prize, where she began studying with her closest mentor, Leonard Bernstein.